Ellen Martin, Curator at The Oyster Point Hotel

 “As Curator, I will show how artists manifest their visions in different mediums.
 I will also have more themed group exhibits.
 My first exhibition, which will run from March to the end of April, will be “In the Woods,” and will feature the work of Jose Antonio Delgado Arvelo, Laura Petrovich-Cheney, Amy Puccio, and Michael Short.
 All use re-cycled wood and interpret the material in their own unique way,” she continues.

 Martin was born on the Museum Mile, lived in Manhattan as a child, and at about age nine moved to Brooklyn where she later received her B.A. in Art History from Brooklyn College.
 She started the Jersey Artist Registry, an online gallery, in 2013 to showcase the talent of visual artists living and working in New Jersey.
 She is also a Judge for the annual Congressional Art Competition for High School Students.
-Martin is an artist who is currently finishing up her award-winning “Abandoned” series, which has been shown at the Hotel Tides in Asbury Park, and at the Oyster Point Hotel itself.
+Martin is currently finishing up her award-winning “Abandoned” photography series, which has been shown at the Hotel Tides in Asbury Park, and at the Oyster Point Hotel itself.
 She currently lives and works in Red Bank.

 About our Exhibitions